borkdude/deps.clj/README.md

 releases](https://github.com/borkdude/deps.clj/releases) and place it on your path.

+As of 1.11.1.1165, the scripts passes the values of the `CLJ_JVM_OPTS` or `JAVA_OPTIONS` to `java` when downloading dependencies or executing all other commands respectively (useful for setting up network connectivity behind firewalls).

 ## Why

 Originally this project was created as a proof of concept to see if the